-The idea of taking a vacation in parallel with starting a cancer treatment program may seem unorthodox or even ill-advised, it may be a critically important and even necessary part of maintaining a ‘normal’ life.
-Here are a few tips on how to best navigate such an idea.
+If you are at the beginning of your cancer treatment, the idea of taking a vacation may seem counterintuitive, but it may be an important and even necessary part of maintaining a ‘normal’ life.
+Here are a few tips on how to navigate such a decision.

-It’s possible.
-Depending on the treatment schedule, you may be able to get away for a few days during a treatment.
-Of course, it should be discussed with your oncologist and the care team before setting out on a getaway.
+It may be possible to get away for a few days during the course of your treatment.
+All travel plans should be discussed with your oncologist and healthcare providers prior to departure.

-With infusion chemotherapy, a short escape may be possible between treatments but this depends certain factors, such as the risk of aplasia (a drop in white blood cells and associated greater risk of infection), your intended destination, and the activities being considered.
+If undergoing infusion chemotherapy, a short getaway may be possible between treatments, but it depends certain factors, including (but not limited to) the risk of aplasia (a drop in white blood cells associated with a greater risk of infection), your intended destination and planned activities.
 Again, this should be discussed with your doctor.

-With oral treatment, a vacation is possible with certain precautions (below.)
-Depending on the duration of treatment, disease symptoms, and treatment tolerance, ‘therapeutic holidays’ where the treatment is briefly interrupted may be possible and even recommended.
-While not common, in case of prolonged treatment such breaks may be necessary.
+With oral treatment, a vacation is possible if you adhere to the precautions described below.
+Depending on the duration of treatment, disease symptoms, and treatment tolerance, ‘therapeutic holidays’ (where treatment is briefly interrupted) may be possible.
+In cases of prolonged treatment, such breaks may even be recommended.

-You need copies of prescriptions and important medical files to take with you.
+Don’t forget to pack copies of your prescriptions and important medical files with you.

 Be careful, in some cases, extreme sports and activities such as scuba diving, diving or skydiving are not recommended.
 Seek advice from your care team before your departure.

 The risk of developing thrombosis (a blood clot obstructing a vessel, most often in a vein) is greater with for those with cancer.